 This map of Cameroon displays major cities, towns, roads, lakes, and rivers.
 It includes everything from its mountains to its plateau in satellite imagery and a physical map.

 Cameroon map collection

 You are free to use our Cameroon map for educational and commercial uses.
 Attribution is required.
 How to attribute?

 Cameroon has a very central geographic position in all of Africa.
 In fact, some consider Lobeke National Park in far southeastern Cameroon as the center of Africa.

 On the other hand, it’s also like a hinge because it’s at a deflection point in the Gulf of Guinea.
 It borders six other countries.

 This includes Nigeria to the northwest, Chad to the northeast, the Central African Republic to the east, as well as Equatorial Guinea, Gabon, and the Republic of the Congo to the south.
 Yaoundé is the capital city, but Douala is the largest metropolitan area.Cameroon in Google Maps

 Cameroon Satellite Map

 Cameroon occupies an area of 475,442 square kilometers, which makes it larger than Sweden but smaller than Turkmenistan.
 The country lies slightly above the equator between 1° and 13°N latitudes.
-You can experience basically all types of climate and landscape in Cameroon such as deserts, savanna, rainforests, mountains, and coasts.
+You can experience all types of climates and landscapes in Cameroon such as deserts, savanna, rainforests, mountains, and coasts.